September 25-26, 2008

 Bleyzac N, Souillet G, Magron P, Janoly A, Martin P, Bertrand Y, Galambrun C, Dai Q, Maire P, Jelliffe R, Aulagner G: Improved clinical outcome of paediatric marrow recipients using a test dose and Bayesian pharmacokinetic individualization of busulfan dosage regimens.
 Bone Marrow Transplantation.
 2001;28:743-751.
 Cited in: PubMed; PMID: 117816025.

-Bustad A, Terziivanov D, Leary R, Port R, Schumitzky A, Jelliffe R. Parametric and nonparametric population methods: their comparative performance in analysing a clinical dataset and two Monte Carlo simulation studies.
+Bustad A, Terziivanov D, Leary R, Port R, Schumitzky A, Jelliffe R. Parametric and nonparametric population methods: their comparative performance in analyzing a clinical dataset and two Monte Carlo simulation studies.
 Clin Pharmacokinet.
 2006;45(4):365-383.
 Cited in: PubMed; PMID: 16584284.

 Cho CR, Labow M, Reinhardt M, Van Oostrum J, Peitsch MC.
 The application of systems biology to drug discovery.
 Curr Opin Chem Biol.
 2006;10:294-302.
 Cited in: PubMed; PMID: 16822703.